hyeongjun-dev/berachain-validator-monitoring/README.md

 ## Getting started

 - Dedicated monitoring instance : `Prometheus` + `Grafana` + `Node Exporter`
-- Nodes : `Bera chain validator node` + `node exporter`
+- Nodes : `Berachain validator node` + `node exporter`
 - Communication : For a secure and light connection, I recommend scraping only allowed connections.
 You can also use a reverse proxy if you prefer.

 ### Prerequisite

 - Prometheus
-- Bera chain validator node
+- Berachain validator node
-- Bera chain metric exporter
+- Berachain metric exporter
 - Node exporter

 #### Install Node exporter